Last updated: 04/09/2023 12:28

 Transferring to a different programme

-You can request a programme transfer via an online task once you've completed online enrolment.
-We advise that you first seek academic approval from your School.
+Once you've completed online enrolment, you can request a programme transfer via an online task.
+We advise that you first seek academic approval from your School first.
 Please note this may require a reassessment of your fee liability.

 Student finance for funded students